 Triban RC500 is one of the most versatile road bikes in this selection.
 It is compatible with 700c or 650b wheel size, so it is like a gravel bike.

-These two-wheel sizes allow you to equip it with various tire widths – up to 36mm with 700c wheels or 40mm with 650b wheels.
-This tire width is great for dirt roads or gravel, so you don’t have to limit yourself to paved roads only.
+These two wheel sizes allow you to equip it with various tire widths—up to 36mm with 700c wheels or 40mm with 650b wheels.
+This tire width is great for dirt roads and gravel, so you don’t have to limit yourself to paved roads.

 However, the RC500 has 700c tubeless-ready wheels and 28mm tires ideal for rough tarmac.
 Remember that the bike does not come with tubeless-ready tires.

-RC500 features the Shimano Sora 2x9spd groupset, so you will always find the right gear and disc brakes with enough stopping power under any conditions.
+RC500 features the Shimano Sora 2x9spd groupset, so you will always find the right gear, and the disc brakes deliver enough stopping power under any conditions.

-Triban RC500 packing includes platform pedals, so you don’t have to buy them separately (although I recommend you get a pair of road bike shoes for better comfort and pedal efficiency).
+Triban RC500 includes platform pedals, so you don’t have to buy them separately (though I recommend a pair of road bike shoes for better comfort and pedal efficiency).

 Decathlon also offers a lifetime frame warranty.
 Can this be any better?